 If you’re in college, most schools have a writing center that offers free feedback and guidance to students.
 They might even have some insightful scholarship essay tips that you (or we!) didn’t think about.
 Some high schools, communities, or libraries might also have similar services.

 Now that you’re writing stellar essays, start applying for scholarships!
 Here’s a list of 10 scholarship search sites, but we’d just recommend you go straight for the best one: Sign up for free with Going Merry, and then upload your essays to your documents section.
-We’ll send your essays with your scholarship applications, so you don’t even have to enter information more than once!
+Get started with your scholarship applications today.